Rekord/rekord-angular/README.md

 ```

-### RekordSelect
+### Rekord.Select

-RekordSelect allows a user to make models in a collection selectable - once the
+Rekord.Select allows a user to make models in a collection selectable - once the
 user is done selecting models they can be retrieved with `$selection()`.
 This
 pairs perfectly with ngModel & checkboxes.